ezEngine/ezEngine/Documentation/General/CodingGuidelines.md

     * `b` for bool
     * `v` for vectors.
     * Everything else, as you wish (so usually no prefix).
+  * Variables that have no prefix should start with an upper-case letter.
+E.g. m_MyVar

   * Use empty lines and good formatting to make the code more readable.
   * Write unit-tests for (nearly) everything.